-Hawser: The...the Vlka Fenryka are capable of Cannibalism?
+Hawser: The...the Vlka Fenryka are capable of cannibalism?
 Skarssi: We are capable of anything.
 That is the point of us.

-I Am Spartacus - All the Alpha Legion are Alpharius.
+I Am Spartacus: All the Alpha Legion are Alpharius.
 It makes the scheming and unconventional warfare easier when the non-Legion don't know who's who.
 Taken Up to Eleven by the fact that not even the Alpha Legionaries are aware who's Alpharius at times besides Alpharius.

-It's All My Fault - Horus blames himself when Angron's attack throws off his plans in Galaxy in Flames.
+When Angron's attack throws off his plans in Galaxy in Flames.

-Kick Them While They Are Down - The traitors do this a lot.
-Eidolon's attack in Galaxy In Flames intentionally starts with the wounded and The Medic.
+Kick Them While They Are Down: The traitors do this a lot.
+Eidolon's attack in Galaxy in Flames intentionally starts with the wounded and The Medic.
 Lucius does it to Solomon Demeter in Fulgrim.

-Life or Limb Decision - Kapser Hawser is forced to cut off Bear's arm to save him from the daemon's magic fire.
+Life or Limb Decision: Kapser Hawser is forced to cut off Bear's arm to save him from the daemon's magic fire.

 Lighter and Softer: As amazing as this trope may seem, the earlier books in the Horus Heresy are much less Grimdark than the books later in the series and much, much lighter than the books taking place in the 41st millenium.

-Meaningful Rename - Legions were renamed by their primarchs in the Back Story; the betrayed Sons of Horus (briefly) call themselves the Luna Wolves again; and Abaddon renames the Sons of Horus, to the Black Legion, at the end.
+Meaningful Rename: Legions were renamed by their primarchs in the Back Story; the betrayed Sons of Horus (briefly) call themselves the Luna Wolves again; and Abaddon renames the Sons of Horus, to the Black Legion, at the end.

-Also, Kasper Hawser.
+Kasper Hawser.
 Everything he saw and experienced was relayed to the daemon.
 His actions and memories were also subtly influenced.

-My Eyes Are Up Here - Euphrati Keeler says this trope almost word-for-word to Ignace Karkasy in "False Gods"
+My Eyes Are Up Here: Euphrati Keeler says this trope almost word-for-word to Ignace Karkasy in "False Gods"